Native American Healing Rituals

 Use of Animal Spirits

-Animal spirits play a crucial role in Native American healing rituals.
+Animal spirits play a crucial role in this modality.
 Each animal spirit is believed to possess specific characteristics and powers that can aid in healing.

 Meaning of Colors

-Colors also hold special significance in Native American healing rituals.
+Colors also hold special significance in this method.
 Each color is associated with specific meanings, directions, and healing properties.

 Role of Dream and Vision

 Dreams and visions are significant tools for diagnosis and healing in Native American rituals.
-They are considered channels of communication with the spiritual realm and sources of spiritual insight.
+They’re considered channels of communication with the spiritual world and sources of spiritual insight.

 Native American Medicine Wheel